 Obtaining Your Actual Japan Rail Pass In Japan

 Your Japan Rail Pass will arrive in the mail, hopefully soon after purchase (most companies, like Klook will send it 2-day shipping).
 Be sure to bring it with you to Japan.
-When you arrive at a train station, find a JR Information Desk.
+When you arrive at a local trains station, find a JR Information Desk.

 Pro tip: If you are flying into Tokyo, there will be a looooong line of people at the Narita Airport train station waiting to validate their JR Rail Pass.
 Depending on your length of stay and plans, I recommend taking the Skyliner train from Narita Airport into Tokyo and validating your pass there.
 It’s about $25, so do the math and decide if it’s worth it.
 You can always decide once you arrive in Japan and check out the lines.